jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

-  (b) A holds or controls 5% or more of the voting products of the offeror; or (c) A is a related body corporate of the offeror; or (d) A holds or controls 20% or more of the voting products of a related body corporate of the offeror; or (e) A is a partner of the offeror or of a director of the offeror (under the Partnership Act 1908); or (f) A is a spouse, civil union partner, or de facto partner of a person who is a close business associate of the offeror under any of paragraphs (a) to (e) or subclause (3); or
+  (b) A holds or controls 5% or more of the voting products of the offeror; or (c) A is a related body corporate of the offeror; or (d) A holds or controls 20% or more of the voting products of a related body corporate of the offeror; or (e) A is a partner of the offeror or of a director of the offeror (under the Partnership Law Act 2019); or (f) A is a spouse, civil union partner, or de facto partner of a person who is a close business associate of the offeror under any of paragraphs (a) to (e) or subclause (3); or
   (g) A is a child, parent, brother, or sister of a person who is a close business associate of the offeror under any of paragraphs (a) to (f) or subclause (3) (whether or not by a step relationship).
 (3) A person (A) is also a close business associate of the offeror, in relation to an offer of financial products, if A has a close professional or business relationship with the offeror, or a director or senior manager of the offeror, that allows A to—